patrickpclee/codfs/branch/1.0.1/README.md

 $ pkill -9 OSD
 ```

-To force CodFS to detect and recovery from failures, send a signal to the MONITOR process on the MONITOR host
+To force failure detection and recovery, send a signal to the MONITOR process on the MONITOR host

 ```
 $ pkill -USR1 MONITOR